 Beez ‘r us

 A few years ago, with the permission of the site Field Secretary, one of the site members introduced beehives onto her plot.
 She has taken the ‘natural beekeeping’ approach using home-built hives based on the Kenya top-bar design.
 Using this method, the bees build their combs suspended from bars, as opposed to the standard ‘National Hive’ whereby bees build comb on frames.
 The aim is to encourage bees and to provide pollinators rather than to yield a harvest of honey, which is needed by the bees over the winter (where honey is taken, the bees have to be fed with a substitute).
 Honey left over after winter has passed, however, is fair game.

-There are toilet facilities on site for the use of members as well as strategically placed water troughs to facilitate the watering of plants in dry weather and recently, with the help of a grant from Oxford City Council, plastic water tanks have been installed at the back of the shed and at the midpoint of the site to capture rain water.
-The City Council has also provided grants to erect fencing on one side of the boundary, which is currently ‘work-in-progress’ renewing the fencing on the boundary between the site and the back gardens of houses in Ambleside Drive.
+There are toilet facilities on site for the use of members as well as strategically placed water troughs to facilitate the watering of plants in dry weather and recently, with some financial help from Oxford City Council, plastic water tanks have been installed at the back of the shed and at the midpoint of the site to capture rain water.
+Currently there is ‘work-in-progress’ renewing the fencing on the boundary between the site and the back gardens of houses in Ambleside Drive.
 Budgetary considerations mean that this is being spread over a few years. but the work is being done by site members, thus the only costs are for materials.

 The Field Secretary